hgjersdal/picamera-streaming/README.md

 Run python code on pi, go to <pi-ip-address>:8000 in a web browser.
 For example fyspi-elab-microscope-nikon.local:8000.

-Clicking `Capture image` stores an image at maximum resolution.
-Images are stored to /home/pi/shared/img<num>.jpg, where <num> starts at 0.
+Clicking on the stream stores and shows an image at maximum resolution.
+Clicking on the image takes you back to the stream.
+Images are stored to /home/pi/shared/img?.jpg, where ? starts at 0.

 The camera will stop recording after 10 minutes.
 Refreshing the page will restart it.

 # streaming-microscope.service

+fyspi-elab-microscope-nikon and -leica are configured to autostart web streaming and samba sharing of stored images.
+The configuration is as follows.

 To autostart web streaming on start, vopy file to `/etc/systemd/system`.